12th arrondissement of Paris: Emergence of a community of artisans

 Starting in the 17th century, the Royal Mirror Manufacture was established in the Faubourg and further consolidated its reputation.
-This institution this would later become the multinational enterprise, Saint Gobain.
+This institution would later become the multinational enterprise, Saint Gobain.

 The distinctive courtyards and narrow passageways that characterise the Faubourg served groups of craftsmen who lived and worked together in the same building.
 This social organisation of production gradually faded out and had disappeared entirely by the final decades of the 20th century.^{:277} With the urban redevelopment of the 1980s, the plan was to use the repurposed arches under the railway viaduc of the defunct Paris-Vincennes line to house artisans' workshops.
 The resulting Viaduc des Arts provides workshops for a wide array of specialised crafts.
 Nevertheless, most traces of the furniture-making activity in the Faubourg have disappeared, though the École Boule, a famous school for furniture design founded in 1886^{:51} and located in the 12th arrondissement, continues to bear witness to this ancient artisanal tradition.